openvolley/ovml/README.md

 The `ovml` package provides image and video machine learning tools for volleyball analytics.

+Currently two versions of the [YOLO](https://pjreddie.com/darknet/yolo/) object detection algorithm are included.
+These have been implemented on top of the [torch](https://torch.mlverse.org/) R package, meaning that no Python installation is required on your system.

 ## Example

-Use a YOLOv3 network to recognize objects in an image.
+Use a YOLOv4 network to recognize objects in an image.
 We use a video frame image (bundled with the package):

 ``` r